Aquaculture Licensing & Leasing

-Aquaculture is conducted in both the marine and the terrestrial environment in Nova Scotia.
 The practice of aquaculture in Nova Scotia requires a Licence from the Province, and those wishing to conduct aquaculture in the marine environment, also require a lease from the Province for the use of the Crown waterway and bottom.
-Although NSDFA is the primary regulator of Aquaculture in Nova Scotia, the Aquaculture Division works in concert with a variety of Federal Regulators which include Fisheries and Oceans Canada (DFO), Transport Canada (TC), Environment Canada (EC), and the Canadian Food Inspection Agency (CFIA).
+Although NSDFA is the primary regulator of Aquaculture in Nova Scotia, the Aquaculture Division works in concert with a variety of Federal Regulators which include Fisheries and Oceans Canada (DFO), Transport Canada (TC), Environment and Climate Change Canada (ECCC), and the Canadian Food Inspection Agency (CFIA).
 Numerous other Departments and Agencies of the Government of Nova Scotia also provide advice to the Aquaculture Division in relation to Aquaculture applications.

 The Fisheries and Coastal Resources Act requires all rockweed lease applicants to post public notice of their application.
 Notices must be published in a newspaper having a general circulation in the county or counties in which the applied-for area is located and in the Royal Gazette not less than ten days before the date of the application.